COVID-19 protests in Germany: Renewed rise during fourth and fifth waves of the pandemic

-Death threats and foiled plot against Saxon premier
+Death threats and foiled plots against politicians

 For his anti-pandemic policies, premier of Saxony Michael Kretschmer was the target of right-wing death threats spread on Telegram.
 An investigation by state police and prosecutors against a concrete threat of a plot against Kretschmer and other state politicians was reported in December 2021.
 On 15 December, around 140 police officers searched the homes of six suspects, five males and one female, in Dresden and a property in Heidenau, seizing weaponry including crossbows, as well as mobile phones, computers and electronic storage devices.

-Foiled kidnapping plot against Karl Lauterbach

-In April 2022, police foiled a plot to kidnap health minister Karl Lauterbach, due to his support for restrictions to keep infection levels within manageable levels.
+In April 2022, police foiled a plot by a right-wing extremist group that, in order to achieve its aim of creating a "war-like" situation to topple the German government, had intended to kidnap health minister Karl Lauterbach, besides planting bombs in energy infrastructure.

 Police response

 Repeatedly, police officers were attacked by protesters.
 Police was criticized on several occasions for its de-escalation strategy which allowed pandemic regulations to be violated, and for its actions against counterprotesters.

 Some observers noted that police faced difficulties in devising containment strategies due to the unusual mixture of protesters, which on several occasions included families with children and retirees.

 From late 2021, a pattern emerged whereby protests, inspired in part by the antecedents in Saxony, were labelled by protesters as "strolls".
 Subsequent police action against these protests was regularly labelled by protesters as excessive police violence.
 Observers saw this as a deliberate tactic of the movement.

 Oliver Malchow, chief of police union GdP, said in late December 2021 that the numerous protests were "putting a huge strain" on the police force, which was "running at full capacity all the time right now".
 He expressed concern over the psychological consequences on the force.